Competitive Comparison

 Review information for protected builds

-Advanced workflows can include build details, enabled settings, and compatibility information so technical reviewers know what shipped.
+Advanced workflows can include build details, enabled settings, and compatibility information so release reviewers know what shipped.

 Runtime Defense